It is made from seaweed (don't worry, it tastes like nothing) and can also be used for tea bags, pasta or laundry detergent.

 The next steps for Notpla

-“We want to produce a slightly more interesting and enjoyable experience by exploiting what plastic cannot do,” explains Paslier.
-Before this special sachet, the company started with the design of an edible or biodegradable water bottle resembling a blob.
+“We want to produce a slightly more interesting and enjoyable experience by taking advantage of what plastic can't do,” explains Paslier.
+Before this special sachet, the company started with the design of an edible or biodegradable blob-like water bottle.
 And it still produces it, for events like the London Marathon and music festivals.

 Now Notpla is starting to ramp up production, using the same equipment other companies use to make plastic packaging.
 This will help you do more and maximize the investments you receive.
-Of course, the widespread diffusion of plastic (and the damage it has done) makes the adoption of a product like this long.
-After all, plastic has had 100 years to 'establish itself'.
+Of course, the widespread diffusion of plastic (and the damage it has done) makes the adoption of a product like this a long time coming.
+After all, plastic had 100 years to 'establish itself'.